 Problem 5

 Two people are pulling a rope in opposite directions.
-Person A is pulling with a force of 150 N, and Person B is pulling with a force of 150 N. What is the net force on the rope?
+In real terms, person A is pulling with a force of 150 N, and Person B is pulling with a force of 150 N. Day to day, what is the net force on the rope?
 Is the rope experiencing balanced or unbalanced forces?

 Solution: